-Do you have a newly incorporated company, are you contemplating a business sale or considering acquiring new financing?
-If so, it’s important to know the different types of engagements offered by your accounting firm to ensure you receive the information that will best meet your needs.
-The engagement report provided by your accountant tells the user the type of assurance provided on the financial statements.
+Do you have a newly incorporated company, are you contemplating a business sale or considering obtaining new financing?
+If so, it’s important to know the different types of engagements offered by your accounting firm, to ensure you receive the information that will best meet your needs.
+The engagement report provided by your accountant tells the user what level of assurance is provided on the financial statements.

 The three most common engagement report types are:

-2) Review Engagement – This report provides negative assurance, which means that based on the limited procedures performed, there is no reason to believe the financial statements are not in accordance with the applicable accounting standards.
+2) Review Engagement – This report provides limited assurance as to whether there are any reasons to believe the financial statements are not in accordance with the applicable accounting standards.
 In this engagement, the accountant will perform analytical procedures, make enquiries and discuss the financial statements with you.

-Typically, this engagement is appropriate for companies who are required to provide this report to third party users or to comply with specific agreements, such as a franchise agreement.
+Typically, this engagement is appropriate for companies who are required to provide this report to third party users or to comply with specific agreements, such as a loan or franchise agreement.

-Typically, Audit engagements are required by a third party, such as a lender, government agency, related companies, or silent partners.
+Typically, audit engagements are required by a third party, such as a lender, government agency, grant providers or silent partners.

-As the owner of the company, you have the option of getting a higher level assurance engagement, even if it is not required.
+As the owner of the company, you have the option of obtaining a higher level assurance engagement, even if it is not required.
 If you have more specific reporting needs, your accountant can assist in determining whether a special engagement would be appropriate to meet your needs.